-The people at Dr. Hooper’s office are just the nicest folks you’ll ever meet.
+The people at this office are just the nicest folks you’ll ever meet.
 They really want their patients to be comfortable and provide excellent care.
 I’ve had a number of procedures done, from cleanings to crowns and I wouldn’t want to go anywhere else!
 Gail T.

 Some of the warning signs you may have TMJ disorder include:

 Grinding and clenching your teeth can have negative long-term effects on your oral health.
 The extra pressure around your mouth and jaw can cause a bite misalignment and trigger pain around the jaw joint.
 This is why it is so important for patients to break any teeth grinding or clenching habits once we have identified them.
 Doing so can prevent destruction of the teeth and gums, and also preserve mobility of the jaw.

 In most TMJ cases, we see that the jaw is shifted backward.
 This puts stress on the muscles, ligaments and bones in the jaw, which narrows the airway and limits the positions the jaw can move in.
 Obstruction of the airway can lead to mouth breathing during sleep, snoring, and the potential for your airway to collapse.
 If the airway collapses, your air is cut off and you experience an episode of sleep apnea.
 Sleep apnea is a dangerous condition that can cause serious health effects if left untreated.
 If you experience any TMJ or sleep apnea symptoms we encourage you to contact our office.